aws-samples/sample-s3-rollback-tool/README.md

 ## Tenets

 * **Works at any scale**: Designed to support 10B object buckets with 1B changes.
 Efficiency is key to achieving this.
-Re-running with a new index (to catch up, or following failures/cancellations) will not repeat completed operations.
+Re-running with a new index (to catch up, or following failures/cancellations) will not repeat completed operations (where possible, see FAQ 2).
 * **Fast at any scale:** Revert 1M changes in a 10B object bucket in under 1 hour, end to end, using S3 Inventory.
 Revert a few thousand changes in a bucket with a few hundred objects in under 10 minutes, including real-time inventory CSV creation.
 * **Do no harm:** Do not delete data (never regular object versions, only delete markers).
 BOPS jobs are created but not started by default.
 * **Flexible**: Use any index.
 Give users control of prefix or regex, and which operations to carry out.